andredpinto/EBEC-Hackathon-DROP_TABLE_TEAMS/README.md

 Result - 1st place

 ## Running the app
-Install the requirements in requirements.txt and run main.py
+Install the requirements in requirements.txt and run main.py.
+If you want to train the models yourself or look at the way they were configured and how the data was preprocessed, find relevant files in the utils folder (mainly train.py).